Survivor România 2025: The Urns of Destiny

 The Urns of Destiny are a new element introduced in the format of the show.
 At each Tribal Council, there will be nine identical urns — four of them containing water and five containing blood.
 After all contestants have cast their votes, the contestant who received the most votes from the tribe must choose one of the urns and break it.
 If the broken urn contains blood, the contestant nominated by the tribe will go to the Elimination Duel alongside the contestant nominated by the holder of the immunity necklace.
 If the broken urn contains water, the contestant nominated by the tribe will have the opportunity to choose their own opponent from the remaining contestants, except for the holder of the immunity necklace.

 The Jury and the Selection of Finalists

 Introduced in this season, the concept of the jury means that contestants eliminated after the merge do not leave the competition permanently but instead become members of the Jury.
 They will continue to attend tribal councils as observers, and in the final week, through voting, they will determine the first finalist of the competition.
 The second finalist will be chosen in a head-to-head duel between the two remaining contestants.

 Broadcast

-The season is scheduled to start on February 3, 2025 on Pro TV and Voyo and was broadcast from Monday to Wednesday at 9:30 p.m.
+The season started on February 3, 2025 on Pro TV and Voyo and was broadcast from Monday to Wednesday at 9:30 p.m.

 Starting Monday, March 3rd, the show was air at 11:30 PM, from Monday to Wednesday on Pro TV, and one day in advance on Voyo.